What is Extortion?

 A key difference is that extortion always involves a written or verbal threat whereas robbery can occur without any verbal or written threat (refer to U.S.C.
 875 and U.S.C.
 876).

-The term extortion is often used metaphorically to refer to usury or to price-gouging, though neither is legally considered extortion.
+The term is often used metaphorically to refer to usury or to price-gouging, though neither is legally considered extortion.
 It is also often used loosely to refer to everyday situations where one person feels indebted against their will, to another, in order to receive an essential service or avoid legal consequences.
 For example, certain lawsuits, fees for services such as banking, automobile insurance, gasoline prices, and even taxation, have all been labeled “legalized extortion” by people with various social or political beliefs.

 Neither extortion nor blackmail require a threat of a criminal act, such as violence, merely a threat used to elicit actions, money, or property from the object of the crime.
-Such threats include the filing of lawsuits, reports (true or not) of criminal behavior to the police, revelation of damaging facts (such as pictures of the object of the extortion in a compromising position), etc.
+Such threats include the filing of lawsuits, reports (true or not) of criminal behavior to the police, revelation of damaging facts (such as pictures of the subject in a compromising position), etc.

 If you have any questions about, please leave a message below.
 For more legal definitions, visit our Glossary of Legal and Investigation Terms.